 In order to retain evidence of instructions given by phone, email or fax and thus avoid any misunderstandings or subsequent disputes, the Bank records telephone conversations and any electronic communication with a client.
 The Bank may keep the recordings for a period of at least 10 years according to Swiss Law.
-Copies of such recordings can be provided to clients upon request.
+Disposals of such recordings can be made available for review to clients and / or client representatives upon request.